androidovshchik/DoSmthGreat/AimGenerator/README.md

 Simple bash script that creates new apps with great aims

+Apktool and other ways not fully renamed package.
+So the only easy way is to change it in sources

 **Requirements**

 * Oracle JDK 8+

+* Android SDK

 * Currently on Linux 32bit: zipalign must be set in PATH